Clare Beavan, Cognitive Behavioural Therapist

 The BABCP is the lead organisation for Cognitive Behavioural Therapy in the UK.

 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.

 BABCP accredited members adhere to the Standards of Conduct, Performance and Ethics in the Practice of Behavioural and Cognitive Psychotherapies, and are willing to be scrutinised in this adherence as required.

 With regards to fees, you will find that there is a going rate and I am competitively priced.
 Fees are normally discussed during a telephone consultation and can be paid by session or in advance.
 All ongoing sessions last 50 minutes.

 Hours of work: I offer daytime appointments and offer post-work appointments on a couple of evenings.
 I work Mondays, Tuesdays, Wednesdays and Thursdays.

 If you are uncertain about whether CBT is the right therapy or have any queries, then please call or e-mail me for an informal discussion (without you having to commit to anything).
 Even if I am unable to help, I am willing to make recommendations for the right type of therapy.

-I am a co-founder of MoodWise with my colleague and we both work from Pure Treatment Rooms in Wetherby.
+I am a co-founder of MoodWise with my colleague and we cover Leeds, Wetherby and York.
 Please have a look at our website for further information.

 Thank you for reading my profile.